 Avoid subsequent tranches: There are some development loans on the site.
 I would regard these as more risky than standard bridging loans, but investing in multiple tranches increases exposure.

 Kuflink is a relatively new company with a good track record – there have been no investor losses as yet.
 But it should be cautioned that many losses occur further into a platforms life when the loans reach maturity.
 On average Kuflink’s loans look a lot more safer than others, but pay a decreased amount of interest, almost as low as 6%.
 That being said, more of a track record should be built up before making a better assessment.
-Currently they have one of the best incentives to sign up – as much as £250 for a £5,000 investment.
+Currently they have a generous sign up offer, especially those with more to invest.